qaware/protocurl/doc/template.EXAMPLES.md

 ___EXAMPLE_OUTPUT_ONLY___
 ```

 With `-q` all errors are written to stderr making it ideal for piping in scripts.
-Hence this
+Hence this request against a non-existing endpoint
 ```
 ___EXAMPLE_OUTPUT_ONLY_WITH_ERR_1___
 ```